Thesis & Dissertation Submission Processes

 Confirm that all required forms for graduation have been submitted to the Graduate School; Application for Degree, Survey of Earned Doctorates (only Doctoral students), and Approval Form (your department must send the Approval Form).

 Visit Digital Commons to create an account.

 - Do not create more than one Digital Commons account and do not create a new submission to upload document revisions.

 - Note that your “lsu.edu" email address expires one year after graduation.
-Please use a long-term email address such as gmail.com, outlook.com, etc. when creating your account.
+Please use a long-term email address from a Gmail or Yahoo account when creating your Digital Commons account.

 - Use your full name as shown in your university records.
 The name you use must match the one that is on your approval sheets and on the LSU database.

 - Choose "Louisiana State University and Agricultural and Mechanical College" as your Institutional Affiliation.

 Select the appropriate submission link below to complete the Digital Commons submission form.